Myndex/TuttleAndButtle/README.md

 # TuttleAndButtle
-Canonical rebuttles to sponsored rumors._
+Canonical rebuttals to sponsored rumors._

-## Rebuttle to "WCAG 3 is not ready yet"
+## Rebuttal to "WCAG 3 is not ready yet"

 December of 2021, Eric Eggert (Yatil) continued his obstructive commentary regarding new contrast methods proposed in WCAG 3.
 This opinion piece has been re-used and re-posted over the last few years by others of the obstruction group.

 The piece itself is of little value, but it has come to our attention that it is being used as a reference, to obstruct the progress of actual accessibility.
-As such, it needs to be challeneged.
+As such, it needs to be challenged.
 It does not contain facts, but rather is a string of provocative logical fallacies, as discussed below, on a line by line basis.

 ------------
 > ### _WCAG 3 is not ready yet_